fangzr/TOC-Edge-Aerial/README.md

 The repository for paper 'Task-Oriented Communications for Visual Navigation with Edge-Aerial Collaboration in Low Altitude Economy'.

 ## Abstract

-To support the Low Altitude Economy (LAE), precise unmanned aerial vehicles (UAVs) localization in urban areas where global positioning system (GPS) signals are unavailable is crucial.
+To support the Low Altitude Economy (LAE), it is essential to achieve precise localization of unmanned aerial vehicles (UAVs) in urban areas where global positioning system (GPS) signals are unavailable.
 Vision-based methods offer a viable alternative but face severe bandwidth, memory and processing constraints on lightweight UAVs.

 Inspired by mammalian spatial cognition, we propose a task-oriented communication framework, where UAVs equipped with multi-camera systems extract compact multi-view features and offload localization tasks to edge servers.
 We introduce the **O**rthogonally-constrained **V**ariational **I**nformation **B**ottleneck encoder (O-VIB), which incorporates automatic relevance determination (ARD) to prune non-informative features while enforcing orthogonality to minimize redundancy.
 This enables efficient and accurate localization with minimal transmission cost.